Delbert excited to be part of Communication Studies' undergrad, grad programs

 Delbert, who earned his master’s degree in communication from SUNY Brockport near Rochester, New York, will teach in the department’s graduate program in the spring.

-After one year at AU, Moncell, who was hired in 2021, took over the Master of Arts in Strategic Communication and Leadership program, which was created about a decade ago focusing only on health and risk communication.
+After one year at AU, Monacell, who was hired in 2021, took over the Master of Arts in Strategic Communication and Leadership program, which was created about a decade ago focusing only on health and risk communication.

 “A number of revisions have occurred since that time seeking the right curriculum to fit our target student pool,” said Randall-Griffiths, who has been teaching at AU since the mid-1990s.
 “Olga found the perfect blend of strategic communication and leadership to meet the needs of our students.